icodewith-ai/icodewithai-code/.cody/project/library/docs/components.md

 # UI Components Documentation

-This document provides detailed specifications for reusable UI components in the iCodeWith.ai website.
+This document provides detailed specifications for reusable UI components in the iBuildWith.ai website.

 ## Table of Contents